dwrobel/flatcam/README.md

 - fixed the loading of Excellon with slots and the saving of edited Excellon object in regard of slots, in Excellon Editor
 - fixed the Delete tool, Select tool in Excellon Editor to work for Slots too
+- changes in the way the edited Excellon with added slots is saved
+- added more icons and cursor in Excellon Editor for Slots related functions

 13.08.2019